SamLB9/EMS_research_imputation-models/README.md

 And here is a boxplot showing the different regression models in their entirety:
 ![Global regression models comparaison](https://github.com/SamLB9/EMS_research_imputation-models/blob/1d203bf5507b56e0d2be954e59dc3c4bb70eb3bc/R_GlobalModelsComparaison.png)

+We note that the three regression models with the best performance according to the median are the 'Extra Trees Regressor', the 'Extreme Gradient Boosting' and the 'Random Forest Regressor'.

 In order to analyze the performance of the different imputation methods, I have chosen to use boxplots.